yowainwright/yowainwright.github.io/src/pages/2017-10-05-node-conf-van.md

 ## Vancouver Node Conference—the talks

-Listed below is are general notes from talks at the conference along with a description of the topic as well as useful links.
+Listed below are notes from talks along with descriptions of things that I did a little research on.
+This post should be looked at as quick thoughts before and after the conference.

+---

 ### Compiler JS Notes (V8)